isomerpages/moe-nanyanggirlshigh/announcements/announcements/_posts/2024-04-22-post-Direct School Admission (DSA) 2024.md

 develop the leadership potential of the students.</p>
 <p><strong>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Who should I contact for more information and further enquiries?</strong>
 </p>
-<p>For DSA matters, we would prefer that you email us at <a href="mailto:nygh_dsa@nygh.edu.sg" rel="noopener noreferrer nofollow" target="_blank">nygh_dsa@nygh.edu.sg</a>You can also call our hotline 6508 3654, Monday – Friday, 9.00 a.m. to 4.00 p.m.
+<p>For DSA matters, we would prefer that you email us at <a href="mailto:nygh_dsa@nygh.edu.sg" rel="noopener noreferrer nofollow" target="_blank">nygh_dsa@nygh.edu.sg</a>.
+You can also call our hotline 6508 3654, Monday – Friday, 9.00 a.m. to 4.00 p.m.
 However, we seek your understanding that our General Office personnel may not always be available to pick your call. </p>
 <p>Both the email inbox and the hotline will be unmanned after 9 September 2024.
 </p>